Good Friday prayer for the Jews

 The Good Friday prayer for the Jews is an annual prayer in some Christian liturgies.
-It is one of several petitions, known in the Catholic Church as the Solemn Intercessions and in the Episcopal Church (United States) as the Solemn Collects, that are made in the Good Friday service for various classes and stations of peoples: for the Church; for the pope; for bishops, priests and deacons; for the faithful; for catechumens; for other Christians; for the Jews; for others who do not believe in Christ; for those who do not believe in God; for those in public office; and for those in special need.
+It is one of several petitions, known in the Catholic Church as the Solemn Intercessions, in the Evangelical-Lutheran Churches as the Bidding Prayers, and in the Episcopal Church as the Solemn Collects, that are made in the Good Friday service for various classes and stations of peoples: for the Church; for the pope; for bishops, priests and deacons; for the faithful; for catechumens; for other Christians; for the Jews; for others who do not believe in Christ; for those who do not believe in God; for those in public office; and for those in special need.
 These prayers are ancient, predating the eighth century at least, as they are found in the Gelasian Sacramentary.